How to Keep Your Child Engaged with Distance Learning

-With an increase in the amount of COVID-19 cases over the fall and into the holiday season, more schools are requiring students to engage with online learning.
-This can be anxiety provoking and unmotivating.
+With an increase in the amount of COVID-19 cases into the holiday season, more schools are requiring students to engage with online learning.
+This can be anxiety provoking and cause kids to struggle with motivation.
 It’s important to remember that families are not alone.

 How families can support their child with online learning

-· Check-ins: It’s critical to stay involved in your child’s activities.
+It’s critical to stay involved in your child’s activities.
 Ask your child when certain assignments are due, and what they have accomplished each day.
-Refrain from overparenting, while still holding them accountable.
+Refrain from over-parenting, while still holding them accountable.

 Each student may have different experiences with online learning.
 It’s important to understand how they are feeling and how you can best support them.
 The only way to find this out is to initiate an open and honest conversation.
 Getting your child to open up about their learning experiences can take time—be patient and remember to listen.